RP2040 MicroPython: Getting Started

 1. To enter paste mode, press Ctrl-E while in the REPL

-2. Select and copy all of the text you wish to copy in your code editor
+2. Select and copy all of the text you wish to execute in your code editor

 3. Paste it in the REPL window in the serial monitor.